 Drinking in public.

 Drinking in public is illegal.
-If you are caught, the police will most likely stop you and you may be given a fine.
+If the police catch you, they will confiscate your alcohol.
+You might be also given a fine.

 Do Irish people drive stick shift / manual cars?